 Gatlinburg is a city of tradition.
 Today, many parents introduce their kids to the same exciting experiences they enjoyed during their formative years.
-Such is the case with the Gatlinburg SkyLift, which has delighted generations of visitors.
+Such is the case with the Gatlinburg SkyLift Park, which has delighted generations of visitors.

 SkyLift Information & History

 Opened to the public in 1954, the original attraction consisted of a Sugar Bowl Ski Area lift that was carefully dismantled and transported to a Studebaker dealership in Michigan for rebuilding.
 It took some effort to bring the final product to Gatlinburg, but the project ultimately proved a success.
 As the first chairlift in the Dixie region, it attracted its fair share of attention when it opened — and it continues to do so today.

 The Gatlinburg Sky Lift, which initially opened in the 1950s, is one of the oldest continuously operated attractions in the Smoky Mountains.
 The popular attraction is located directly across the street from Ripley’s Believe It or Not in downtown Gatlinburg.
 In May of 2019 the new version of this vintage attraction opened.
 Now, the combination of the SkyLift, SkyBridge, and SkyDeck provides visitors with panoramic views of the surrounding Smoky Mountain and the quaint town of Gatlinburg below.
 SkyLift Park has clearly earned its reputation of the number one scenic overlook in Gatlinburg.

 The long history of the SkyLift is immediately evident to all those who visit it today — but so is the clear commitment to bringing a delightful experience to new generations.
 The attraction has entered a new era, bringing even more opportunities to locals and tourists.